 On September 16, 2016, Plaintiff Aldridge Electric, Inc. filed a state mechanic's lien and public improvement mechanic's lien in Livingston County, Kentucky.
 On September 21, 2016, Aldridge initiated a lawsuit against AMP by filing a complaint in Kentucky state court in Livingston, Kentucky.
 AMP promptly removed Aldridge's state court action to the U.S. District Court for the Western District of Kentucky.

 Aldridge alleges the following causes of action against AMP: (1) declaratory judgment that AMP's issuance of default and termination were unjustified, that any waivers were null and void, and that AMP owes Aldridge for work performed on the Project; (2) foreclosure of a mechanic's lien on AMP's interest in and improvements to the Project property; (3) in the alternative, foreclosure of a public improvement mechanic's lien; (4) breach of contract with respect to the amounts allegedly owed Aldridge for work performed on the Project; and (5) in the alternative, unjust enrichment.

 On November 7, 2016, AMP filed a motion to transfer the case to the U.S. District Court for the Southern District of Ohio pursuant to the Ohio forum-selection clause in Aldridge's contract.
+This motion to transfer is still pending with the Court.
+On November 9, 2016, AMP and Aldridge agreed to jointly stay the action.
+The stay was lifted on January 4, 2017.

 On January 24, 2017, Aldridge filed an amended mechanic's lien and public improvement mechanic's lien in Livingston County for the principal amount of \$5,025,656 plus interest and attorney's fees.
 The same day, Aldridge filed a motion for leave to file an amended complaint.
 The amended complaint asserts the same claims as Aldridge's original complaint and seeks the amount expressed in the amended mechanic's liens plus additional money for work allegedly performed by Aldridge for a total of \$7,083,968.
+As of August 23, 2017, all claims in this matter have been settled and dismissed with prejudice.